deezuus/wplace-ar/README.md

 ## How It Works

 The app uses your device's geolocation to determine which section of the collaborative canvas to display.
 This artwork appears as a plane floating above you in 3D space, viewable through your device's camera feed.
 The experience adapts automatically between mobile AR mode (using device orientation) and desktop mode (using mouse controls).

+To get around CORS at the moment, requests to the API are routed through a Cloudflare Worker proxy.
+I turn this worker on/off to prevent abuse while developing at the moment so it may not always be available.
+The goal is to open this up when I'm happy with the state of the project to share to others.

 ## Quick Start